LoganMunoz16/LoganMunoz16/README.md

   I am working on a team of 5 for this project, and am handing most of the backend API operations.
 This has been a tremendous learning experience to discover how to work with a team in a series of sprints to facilitate the development of a full-scale project.
     <br/>
   <br/>
   The MVP for this product is now complete, but it may still be developed by future students and potentially implemented at Seattle Pacific University.
-As such, we have decided to keep the codebase private until we can confirm that making it public will not lead to any security issues.
+As such, we have decided to keep the codebase private until we can confirm that making it public will not lead to any security risks.
 That being said, the following is a word document containing our team's documentation of the product.
-This gives a full view into how Envision was made, and the different technologies used to make it.
+This gives a full view into how Envision was made, and the different technologies used to make it without releasing the codebase publicly.
     <br/>
   <br/>
   <a href="https://github.com/LoganMunoz16/LoganMunoz16/files/11644843/Product.Documentation.-.Public.-.Envision.v1.pdf">Product Documentation - Public - Envision v1.pdf</a>